Aamod1125/InterviewQuestions/javascript/index.md

 Would you like some real-world examples? 🚀

-2) ## JavaScript provides several types of functions based on how they are declared and used.
-Here’s a breakdown:
+<span style="color:Red"> JavaScript provides several types of functions based on how they are declared and used.
+Here’s a breakdown: </span>.

 ---